 Summary of Services

-The Skokomish Department of Public Safety places strong emphasis on Community Oriented Policing for Skokomish Tribal members, residents and visitors of the Skokomish Indian Reservation.
-The department consists Patrol which help the department obtain its goals of proactively suppressing criminal activity, preventing crime, and protecting the Skokomish Tribe’s interests, lands, and properties.
-The Department of Public Safety (DPS) currently consists of 5 full time officers.
-We also employ a full time civilian that acts as Court Clerk and Administrative Assistant.
-All Skokomish Public Safety Officers are cross trained to perform patrol duties and Fish & Wildlife Enforcement.
+The Skokomish Police Department places a strong emphasis on Community Oriented Policing for Skokomish Tribal members, residents, and visitors of the Skokomish Indian Reservation.
+The department consists of Patrol which helps the department obtain its goals of proactively suppressing criminal activity, preventing crime, and protecting the Skokomish Tribe’s interests, lands, and properties.
+The Skokomish Police Department currently consists of 5 full-time officers.
+We also employ a full-time civilian who acts as Court Clerk and Administrative Assistant.
+All Skokomish Police Department Officers are cross-trained to perform patrol duties and Fish & Wildlife Enforcement.

 The Skokomish Tribal Patrol Division operates 7 days a week, 24 hours a day.
 It supports the mission of the department by preserving the peace, conducting investigations of crimes, providing patrols on tribal lands and properties, answering calls for assistance, detecting criminal activities, identifying potential disturbances, enforcing traffic regulations on reservation lands, investigating and responding to accidents, arresting criminal offenders, and providing emergency services for the Skokomish Tribal community.

-- Thanks to a generous grant recently awarded the Skokomish Tribe from the Federal Government, the Skokomish Department of Public Safety has purchased and placed into service two new Dodge Durango patrol vehicles with the latest in law enforcement technological equipment.
+- Thanks to a generous grant recently awarded the Skokomish Tribe from the Federal Government, the Skokomish Police Department has purchased and placed into service two new Dodge Durango patrol vehicles with the latest in law enforcement technological equipment.

-- The Skokomish Department of Public Safety is currently an active participant in several regional or local law enforcement task forces.
-The Skokomish DPS continues to participate in local, regional, and national traffic safety campaigns such as the “Night of a Thousand Stars” (which targets drunk driving) and numerous “Click It or Ticket” (seat belt violations) and “3-Flags” DUI Emphasis Patrols (sponsored by MADD – Mothers Against Drunk Driving and the Washington Traffic Safety Commission).
+- The Skokomish Police Department is currently an active participant in several regional or local law enforcement task forces.
+The Skokomish Police Department continues to participate in local, regional, and national traffic safety campaigns such as the “Night of a Thousand Stars” (which targets drunk driving) and numerous “Click It or Ticket” (seat belt violations) and “3-Flags” DUI Emphasis Patrols (sponsored by MADD – Mothers Against Drunk Driving and the Washington Traffic Safety Commission).

 |Police Officer||Eddie Roderickfirstname.lastname@example.org|